injectcode/encode-library/README.md

 mystring is the string that the user wants to alter.
 typewanted: currently -T for text, -U for urls and -A for IP addresses.
 -settings: these are all the different flags that can be used.
 All of the flags are below:
 A real example: `python run.py "hacktheplanet<script>" -T -p` will run the text obfuscater on all punctuation on hacktheplanet<script>.
 This results in `hacktheplanet﹤script﹥`

+ ## Flags
+ Below are the flags supported for the functionality.
+ First, the flag is shown with any needed parameters: -c char Second, a description of the flag.
+ Third, where it can be used. u for URL, T for text mode and A for IP address mode.
 ```
     Modes supported:
     -U: URL encodings --defaults to punctuation